lucia-auth/lucia/docs/pages/upgrade-v3/prisma/mysql.md

 ## Update session table

-The main changes to the session table is that `idle_expires` and `active_expires` fields are replaced with a single `expiresAt` field.
+The main change to the session table is that the `idle_expires` and `active_expires` fields are replaced with a single `expiresAt` field.
 Unlike the previous columns, it's a `DateTime` type.
 Update the `Session` model.
 Make sure to add any custom attributes you previously had.

 ```prisma
 model Session {